AndrewPasco/ISMM-GestureTeleopApp/README.md

 ### Hardware
 - iOS device with TrueDepth camera (iPhone X and later)
     - NOTE: currently only in development testing with iPhone 14
-- Minimum iOS 14.0
+- Minimum iOS 17.0 (Spatial package required)

 ### Software
 - Xcode 15.0 or later
 - Swift 5.9+
-- CocoaPods or Swift Package Manager
+- CocoaPods

 ## Installation